JoinColony/colonyJS/docs/api/interfaces/VotingReputationClientV10.md

 ▸ **getVoterReward**(`_motionId`, `_voterRep`, `overrides?`): `Promise`<`BigNumber`\>

-Get the voter reward NB This function will only return a meaningful value if in the reveal state.
-Prior to the reveal state, getVoterRewardRange should be used.
+This function will only return an accurate value if in the reveal state.
+Otherwise, use getVoterRewardRange Get the voter reward

 #### Parameters